wmo-raf/climweb/README.md

 Wagtail based Open Source Content Management System for National Meteorological and Hydrological Services in Africa.

 A website template co-developed with NMHSs in Africa to support their digital transformation.
-Adopts best practices in web design, data visualization and hydro meteorological and climate communications to ensure that NMHSs have a modern, responsive, and user-friendly website.
+Aims to adopt best practices in web design and development, data visualization and hydro meteorological and climate communications to ensure that NMHSs have a modern, responsive, and user-friendly website.

 ## 🌟 Core Features